Keeping an eye on the budget!

 - Typical indirect cost examples: admin/clerical salaries/ wages and fringe benefits (Deans, departmental support personnel), office supplies, postage, shipping, laptops/iPads/computers, memberships, local phone service, etc.

 There are exceptions to the above general rule, but these are handled on a case-by-case basis and should have been identified at the proposal development stage so that the appropriate paperwork can be submitted in advance of the award.
-The CNR facilitates these types of exceptions.
+The ORS facilitates these types of exceptions.
 During the proposal development phase, the Principal Investigator/Project Director should have a clear mathematical picture (budget) of their research strategy or program objectives.

 Tip: Often, it is better to prepare your draft project budget well in advance of finalizing your narrative.
 You will find it easier to finalize your budget and make appropriate changes based on your project timeline, feedback from internal reviews, shifts in aims or objectives, etc.